 To look for articles on Dance, use one of the databases listed below.
 At the initial search screen, enter terms relavent to your topic.
 Use just the main terms and connect them with the word "and".
 For more details on how to search, see "Using Keywords to Find Journal Articles" or "Using Subjet Headings to Find Journal Articles" in the next column. ------->

 The easiest way to begin searching for journal articles is to simply enter your keyword search terms connected with the word "and" in the search box that appears when you go to any database (see list of selected databases in left column).
 Keywords are just the main terms, usually nouns, related to what you are trying to find.
 For example, if you wanted something about "dance costumes used in the ballet Swan Lake" you might enter something like costumes and swan lake and ballet If you find subject headings (see box below) that are helpful you can use them.
-If you need help finding articles, please contact us at the Reference Desk as we can help you.
+If you need help finding articles, please contact us at the Research Help Desk as we can help you.

 Another way to get started with finding articles is to just go to the Library Home Page, click on the "Articles" search tab, and click "Search".
 This will search several databases at one, including the ones listed in the left hand column on this page.

 To find journal articles on relevant topics, search one of the library databases using subject headings.
 Pay attention to the subject headings used for articles you've already identified in order to find other works on the same subject and also identify subject search terms.
 Subject headings are assigned to the article by someone who has looked at the article, and can be more effective then regular keyword searches.
 Linked subject headings below go to the Academic Search Complete database, found under the "Articles" tab on the Library Home Page, using the "SU Subject Terms" option when searching.